lmbhuvana/YouTube-Data-Harvesting-and-Warehousing-using-SQL-and-Streamlit/README.md

 <ul>
 <li>Ability to input a YouTube channel ID and retrieve all the relevant data (Channel name, subscribers, total video count, playlist ID, video ID, likes, dislikes, comments of each video) using Google API.
  <li>Ability to collect data for up to 10 different YouTube channels and store them in the data lake by clicking a button.
- <li>Option to store the data in a MYSQL.
+ <li>Option to store the data in MYSQL.
 <li>Ability to search and retrieve data from the SQL database using different search options, including joining tables to get channel details.</p>
 </ul>